se-edu/addressbook-level4/docs/DeveloperGuide.md

  For example, the layout of the [`MainWindow`](../src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)

-The `UI` component,
+The `UI` component will
-* Executes user commands using the `Logic` component.
+* Execute user commands using the `Logic` component.
-* Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
+* Bind itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
-* Responds to events raised from various parts of the App and updates the UI accordingly.
+* Respond to events raised from various parts of the App and updates the UI accordingly.

 ### Logic component